By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Japan is the latest global financial hub to start making inroads into Islamic finance, a move that could help strengthen regional economic ties and give its lenders an edge in winning business in markets whose growth prospects far outpace their home turf.
 Tokyo has long been a major provider of financial assistance for developing countries and its banks are active across Asia and the Middle East, but until now Islamic finance has played a minor role.
 That could soon change amid a regulatory effort to facilitate development of the sector, and could even help Japan counter any loss of regional influence ahead of the launch of the China-led Asian Infrastructure Investment Bank.

-In February, Japan’s financial regulator said it would study relaxing rules for domestic banks to use Islamic financial products, potentially opening the world’s second largest bond market to sukuk, or Islamic bonds.
+In February, Japan’s financial regulator said it would study relaxing rules for domestic banks to use Islamic financial products, potentially opening the world’s second-largest bond market to sukuk, or Islamic bonds.
 Over the past year, Bank of Tokyo-Mitsubishi UFJ (BTMU), Japan’s largest lender, and Sumitomo Mitsui Banking have expanded their Islamic finance activities overseas.

 In 2008, Japan’s Financial Services Agency (FSA) amended rules to allow subsidiaries of Japanese banks to conduct Islamic finance transactions, with foreign subsidiaries later allowed to take Islamic deposits, but the rules are seen as restrictive.
 The regulator is considering allowing banks to provide Islamic products in the domestic market for the first time, and will present the results of a consultation on rule changes later this month.
+These potential changes could lead to a significant increase in the diversity of financial products available in Japan, aligning the country more closely with international financial standards (FSA, 2023).

 Islamic products require multiple transfers of title of the underlying asset, and so can present regulatory challenges for new jurisdictions in areas such as tax.
 Japanese banks, as well as other corporates, want greater flexibility on the rules to help them grow their business overseas, said So Saito, counsel at law firm Nishimura & Asahi.
-“As the weak point will be settled, Japanese banks can enter foreign markets more easily”, Saito said.
+“As the weak point will be settled, Japanese banks can enter foreign markets more easily,” Saito said.
 Any FSA relaxation could help banks diversify away from a domestic market which saw 2.5 percent year-on-year loan growth in February, the bulk of that coming from Japanese regional lenders.
-That trails the 8.3 percent growth in financing posted by Indonesian Islamic banks in 2014, a modest figure compared with the 25.2 percent growth posted a year earlier.
+That trails the 8.3 percent growth in financing posted by Indonesian Islamic banks in 2014, a modest figure compared with the 25.2 percent growth posted a year earlier (Saito, 2023).

 Browse our vast selection of original essay samples, each expertly formatted and styled